-Although huge organizations go to great extents to address the potential security risks within their IT structure, an organization’s helpdesk might pose a significant threat because of social engineering attacks.
+Although huge organizations go to great extents to address the potential security risks within their IT structure, an organization’s helpdesk might pose a significant threat because of social engineering cyber attack.

 Sadly, security questions have proven to be relatively ineffective.
 Any experienced hacker can easily crack such security questions.
 The Dark Web itself, for example, contains large databases of such questions and their answers.